jgutman/mvesc/ETL/README.md

 # ETL Documentation

 This is the order of operations used for preparing and transforming the tables.
+The orderd exact steps are summarized at the end.

+The ETL for Excel files are currently not documented.

 ## 1. Raw Data Types Received